leirons/Bot/README.md

 EMAIL_USE_TLS default is True

 Then run redis server and tasks with two commands:

+Before run redis check the settings in maibot.

 ```
 celery -A mailbot worker -l INFO --pool = solo